MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Define an appropriate security posture for all lower environments to ensure key vulnerabilities are mitigated.
   - Do not apply the same security posture as production, particularly with regards to data exfiltration, unless regulatory requirements stipulate the need to do so, since this will significantly compromise developer agility.

-- Enable Microsoft Defender for Cloud (formerly known as Azure Security Center) for all AlwaysOn subscriptions.
+- Enable Microsoft Defender for Cloud (formerly known as Azure Security Center) for all subscriptions that contain the resources for a mission-critical workload.
-  - Use Azure Policy to enable Azure Censure compliance.
+  - Use Azure Policy to enforce compliance.
-  - Enable Azure Defender for all services that support the capability in the AlwaysOn subscriptions.
+  - Enable Azure Defender for all services that support the capability.

 - Embrace [DevSecOps](/azure/devops/devsecops/) and implement security testing within CI/CD pipelines.
   - Test results should be measured against a compliant security posture to inform release approvals, be they automated or manual.
   - Apply security testing as part of the CD production process for each release.
     - If security testing each release jeopardizes operational agility, ensure a suitable security testing cadence is applied.

-- Limit public network access to the absolute minimum required for the application to fulfil its business purpose to reduce the external attack surface.
+- Limit public network access to the absolute minimum required for the application to fulfill its business purpose to reduce the external attack surface.
   - Use [Azure Private Link](/azure/private-link/private-endpoint-overview#private-link-resource) to establish [private endpoints](/azure/private-link/private-endpoint-overview) for Azure resources which require secure network integration.
     - Use a secure network path and [hosted private build agents](/azure/devops/pipelines/agents/agents#install) for CI/CD tooling to deploy and configure Azure resources protected by Azure Private Link.
       - [Microsoft-hosted agents](/azure/devops/pipelines/agents/agents#microsoft-hosted-agents) will not be able to directly connect to network integrated resources.